TeamLumi/luminescent-team/docs/faq.md

 ### What Switch Emulator should I use?

 We personally suggest Ryujinx.
-Yuzu has severe graphical bugs and is extremely unstable, but technically both of them should work.
+Yuzu has severe graphical bugs and is notably unstable, but technically both of them should work.
 In preparation for 3.0 (where the full national dex will be available), we do recommend moving off of Yuzu — due to a maximum file read limit, it will not be able to run the mod once every single Pokémon has been added.

 ### Can I play this on my Switch?